underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

 ```
  Usage: underpost new [options] <app-name>

-Initializes a new Underpost project with a predefined structure.
+Initializes a new Underpost project, service, or configuration.

 Arguments:
   app-name               The name or deploy-id of the application to create.

 Options:
   --deploy-id            Crete deploy ID conf env files
-  --cluster    Create deploy ID cluster files and sync to current cluster
+  --cluster              Create deploy ID cluster files and sync to current
+                         cluster
   --dev                  Sets the development cli context
+  --sub-conf <sub-conf>  Create sub conf env files
   -h, --help             display help for command

 ```